mitranim/wordplay/readme.md

 logation (place that deserves to be cata-_logged_) © M

-menass (dangerous badass; dangerous burden animal, like a rabid mule) © LR
+menass (dangerous badass; dangerous burden animal, like a rabid mule) © VA

 improt (foreign wares spoiled by pests?) © M